openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-deployment.md

 **Capacity Resource**

 Admin/User can specify the desired capacity for LVM volume.
 CSI-Driver will provision a volume if the underlying volume group has requested capacity available else provisioning volume will be errored.
 StorageClassName is a required field, if the field is unspecified then it will lead to provisioning errors.
-See [here](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/persistent-volume-claim/capacity_resource.md) for more information about the workflows.
+Refer [Resource Request](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/persistent-volume-claim/capacity_resource.md) for more information about the workflows.

 ```
 kind: PersistentVolumeClaim